 University of Waterloo Kinesiology was the first and is now one of the most established departments of its kind in the world.

-Spanning the disciplines of neuroscience, biomechanics, and physiology and nutrition, our research on human movement, from basic issues to applied aspects, ranges from cellular work examining systems that support and cause movements to exploring movement behaviour in society.
+Spanning the disciplines of neuroscience, biomechanics, and physiology and nutrition, our research on human movement ranges from cellular work examining systems that facilitate movement, to exploring movement behaviour in the context of society.